kiwicampus/SD-final-project/planner/docs/homework.md

     ```
 6. [API's] What would happen if we try to update the google sheet table every new execution frame?

-7. [API's] What happens if we change some element of the google sheets sheet for example: file name, time name, sheet position, etc?

-8. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y for?`
+7. [Docker] Explain with your own words what is the instructions `apt-get autoremove && apt-get clean -y for?`

-9. [Docker] If you modify a layer what happen with the previous and the next ones?
+8. [Docker] If you modify a layer what happen with the previous and the next ones?

-10. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?
+9. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?

-11. [General] Why is one of the sounds distorted?

-12. [General] Why is it not a good idea to upload the api credentials to github and why if they are already uploaded is it not a good idea to simply delete them?
+10. [General] Why is it not a good idea to upload the api credentials to github and why if they are already uploaded is it not a good idea to simply delete them?

 Next questions is after you finish the project, it doesn't give points but we really appreciate you feedback: